Azure/Cloud-Native/website/README.md

 Serverless September is a month-long celebration of serverless computing - from core concepts and developer tools, to usage scenarios and best practices.

-Bookmark this page, then join us September 1, 2022 as we kickstart multiple community-driven and self-guided learning initiatives for jumpstarting your Cloud Native journey.
+Bookmark this page, then join us September 1, 2022 as we kickstart multiple community-driven and self-guided learning initiatives for jumpstarting your Cloud-Native journey.

 ---